rgkalden/chem_reactor_ml/README.md

 ### 2.1 Proof of Concept Reactor Model

 This folder contains notebooks developing the proofs of concept of two application of machine learning to chemical reactors.
 These notebooks should be consulted for the background information and theory behind the applications themselves.
 Information regarding the generation of a synthetic dataset is also contained in these notebooks.

+This project focuses on further developing the concepts in the notebook for Part 1.

 Part 1: Project demonstrating how machine learning can be used to model the relationship between the process conditions and the overall yield of a chemical reactor.